googleapis/gapic-generator-php/rules_php_gapic/resources/readme.md

     tar -zchpf php-7.4.15_linux_x86_64.tar.gz php-7.4.15/bin php-7.4.15/lib
     ```
 11. Copy the created archive to the `rules_gapic/php/resources` folder in this repository and post a PR.

+## Updating composer

+When generating client libraries, this generator is bundled together with a version of composer.
+Occasionally composer needs to be updated in order for bazel to build successfully.

+To update, please run `rules_php_gapic/resources/composer.phar self-update --stable` (or you can install a specific version from https://getcomposer.org/download/) in the generator.
+This will generate a new binary for the newest version of composer this generator is bundled with.
+Once you merge this change, the generator should use the latest version of composer.